 High School Name: Weston High School (Weston, MA)

-Harvard University, Cambridge, MA – BA in English, 1978
+Harvard University, Cambridge, MA – Bachelor's of Arts in English, 1978

 So much of business is taking information in quickly and analyzing that information efficiently.
 The degree in English helped me to develop a vocabulary and the ability to write and compose thoughts is critical.
 With so much of our work happening online and with Web-based tools, people don’t read or write anymore.
 Writing skills and language skills are lacking today.
 I tell kids to read, write and practice presentation and interpersonal skills.
 Classes that personally interested me included Shakespeare, Chaucer.
 Liberal Arts are still relevant and important.
 Personally, I don’t believe it matters what undergrad degree you have – a broad education is the best thing.